Lectio Divina: 32nd Sunday in Ordinary Time (A)

 Thus, the cross that seemed to be the end of all hope became for them the source of life and of resurrection.
 Create in us silence so that we may listen to your voice in Creation and in the Scriptures, in events and in people, above all in the poor and suffering.
 May your word guide us so that we too, like the two disciples from Emmaus, may experience the force of your resurrection and witness to others that you are alive in our midst as source of fraternity, justice and peace.
 We ask this of you, Jesus, son of Mary, who revealed to us the Father and sent us your Spirit.
 Amen.

 a) A key to guide the reading:

-Our meditation is on the parable of the ten virgins or the ten young girls.
-In his parables, Jesus loves to make use of well-known facts in the life of the people as a means of comparison in order to clarify some unknown aspect of the Realm of God.
-In the parable of the ten virgins, he builds a story around the different attitudes of the girls who accompany the bridegroom on the feast day of his wedding.
+Our meditation is on the parable of the ten virgins.
+In His parables, Jesus loves to make use of well-known facts in the life of the people as a means of comparison in order to clarify some unknown aspect of the Realm of God.
+In the parable of the ten virgins, He builds a story around the different attitudes of the girls who accompany the bridegroom on the feast day of his wedding.
 Jesus uses this fact, which is well known to all, in order to shed light on the event of the sudden coming of the Realm of God in people’s lives.

 b) A division of the text to help with the reading:

 Mt 25:1-4: The different attitudes of the girls who accompany the bridegroom: five wise and five foolish.